pip-services/pip-services-docs/content/en/python/commons/refer/reference.md

 linkTitle: "Reference"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Contains a reference to a component and locator to find it.
+    Contains a reference to a component and a locator to find it.

 ---